craigfrancis/iframe-height/readme.md

 But this needs to be done whenever the content changes, such as navigating to a new page, or when new content is exposed (e.g. JS disclosure widget).

-Typically this is solved with a setTimeout(), which is not ideal.
+This can be solved with a setTimeout(), which is not ideal.

+In the future [ResizeObserver](https://github.com/WICG/ResizeObserver/blob/master/explainer.md) might help a little bit, but it still requires quite a bit of JavaScript, and does not work Cross-Domain.

 ### Cross Domain